TZstatsADS/Fall2016-proj4-yaqing-xie/README.md

 ### 2. Association Rule
 * For each training song, based on its raw features, **calculate and categorize** the statistics including:
-  +GROUP 1 (music length): max segment-> duration +GROUP 2 (music pace): beat interval, bar interval, segment interval and tatums interval +GROUP 3 (music structure): number of sections, avg/max/min/var time proportion of each section +GROUP 4 (music loudness): mean/max/bin/var value of max loudness +GROUP 5 (tone quality 1): avg/max/min/var value of each row in the pitches matrix +GROUP 6 (tone quality 2): avg/max/min/var value of each row in the timbre matrix
+  + GROUP 1 (music length): max segment-> duration
+  + GROUP 2 (music pace): beat interval, bar interval, segment interval and tatums interval
+  + GROUP 3 (music structure): number of sections, avg/max/min/var time proportion of each section
+  + GROUP 4 (music loudness): mean/max/bin/var value of max loudness
+  + GROUP 5 (tone quality 1): avg/max/min/var value of each row in the pitches matrix
+  + GROUP 6 (tone quality 2): avg/max/min/var value of each row in the timbre matrix
 * In order to transfer the obtained features into factor data type, do K-means clustering on each feature group.
 * Use **topic modeling** to assign training songs with different topics.
 * Use **association rule** to understand how features associate with topics.